-Our approach to idea validation starts with idea conceptualization and challenging the idea through the POC checklist.
+Our idea validation approach starts with idea conceptualization and challenging the idea through the POC checklist.
 Once we are ready with the entire concept, we start defining idea validation marketing strategy which includes:

 1. Setting your goals.
 There are 2 main goals for every idea validation: validating or not validating testing hypotheses, and learning a bunch about our target audience and market.